Advising and Academic Services

-If a student is dismissed from the College for academic reasons and if an appeal was not granted, or the student does not appeal, a student may apply for a one-time reinstatement to Marist College no earlier than one fall or spring semester following the dismissal after having proved successful academic performance at another approved institution.
-Students dismissed in June cannot apply for reinstatement until the following January at the earliest; those dismissed in January cannot apply for reinstatement until the following September at the earliest.
+If a student is academically dismissed from the College and if an appeal was not granted, or the student does not appeal, a student may apply for a one-time reinstatement to Marist College no earlier than one fall or spring semester following the dismissal after having proved successful academic performance at another approved institution.
+Students dismissed in June cannot return through reinstatement until the following January at the earliest; those dismissed in January cannot return through for reinstatement until the following August at the earliest.
 However, most students will want to take more than one semester to consider whether to seek permission to continue their studies at Marist.
 Improved academic performance does not guarantee reinstatement to Marist.

-To be considered for reinstatement, the dismissed student must submit the following items to the Center for Advising and Academic Services (CAAS):
+To be considered for reinstatement, students must submit the following items (all in one packet) to the Center for Advising and Academic Services (CAAS):

 - A clearly written, signed statement, addressed to the Academic Standards Committee, offering direct, verifiable evidence of seriousness of purpose in returning to academic studies at Marist College.
 This letter should outline a plan for academic success, including resources intended to be used and ways to improve/change in order to be successful.

-- An official, sealed transcript documenting satisfactory full-time academic performance at another institution of higher learning in the period following dismissal from Marist, if the student was a full-time student.
-Part time students may submit an official transcript documenting satisfactory part-time academic performance and must be a part-time student during the semester of reinstatement.
+- An official, sealed transcript documenting satisfactory academic performance at the other institution.
 For reinstatement purposes, satisfactory performance is defined as earning a grade of “C” or higher in each course during a traditional semester (fall or spring) where a minimum of 12 credits, taken concurrently (minimum of 6 credits, taken concurrently for part-time students) has been completed.
 Please note that should your reinstatement be approved you will only be able to register at Marist for the amount of credits you registered for elsewhere not exceeding 12-credits.

 After reviewing the submitted materials, the Academic Standards Committee has the authority to reinstate the student on a provisional basis.
 The Committee may require: limited course loads, mandated academic support services, restricted extracurricular activity and any combination of requirements that help to enhance academic performance.
 Reinstated students are automatically placed on high-risk academic probation and are required to achieve at least a 2.0 semester grade point average during this and every subsequent semester.
 Under no circumstances will a student be reinstated to Marist more than once.

-- If a student is looking to transfer back courses taken at another institution they are advised to complete the Request to Take a Course at Another College form and understand the instructions listed on the form.
+- If a student is looking to transfer back courses taken at another institution, they are advised to complete the REQUEST TO TAKE A COURSE AT ANOTHER COLLEGE form and understand the instructions listed on the form.
 Students are advised to consult their major Dean/Chairs for advice regarding which courses in their Major and Core curriculum can be taken at another institution.
-If this form is not completed, there is no guarantee courses will transfer back.
+If this form is not completed, there is no guarantee courses will transfer into Marist.

 - If a student has no intention of transferring courses back to Marist, they may attend either a 2 or 4 year institution.